How to Recover Files Deleted from the Recycle Bin

 Protecting Files From Accidentally Emptying the Recycle Bin

 The best free Recycle Bin recovery method is protecting your files in advance with Disk Drill for Windows.
-It offers a simple genius Recovery Vault method so that you never lose any files again.
-This method works on FAT32 and NTFS.
+It offers a simple Recovery Vault method so that you never lose any files again.
+This method works on FAT32, exFAT and NTFS.
 With Recovery Vault enabled all your deleted files are thoroughly tracked and whenever you see the important file is missing, just go to "Undelete Protected Data" option of Disk Drill.

 Other Methods to Restore Deleted Files from the Recycle Bin